 - 1/6 HP submersible utility pump

-There are other options as well but stick with 1/6 horsepower, make sure it's a submersible type pump, and don't get one with a float on it.
+There are other options, but stick with 1/6 horsepower, make sure it's a submersible type pump, and don't get one with a float on it.
 You want it to work at a minimum water level.

 - sprayer nozzle